Derek Carrier

 Derek Carrier (born July 25, 1990) is an American former professional football player who was a tight end in the National Football League (NFL).
 Carrier played college football for the Beloit Buccaneers.

-Early years
+Early life

 Carrier attended Edgerton High School in Edgerton, Wisconsin.
 He played basketball and football while at Edgerton High School.

 College career

 The Wisconsin Badgers offered Carrier the opportunity to play college football as a preferred walk-on but Carrier instead chose to attend NCAA Division III Beloit College because Beloit also offered to allow him to play college basketball.
 After two years, Carrier left the basketball team and began running indoor track, competing in the 55 meters, long jump and triple jump.
 Carrier was a member of the Sigma Chi fraternity and was pre-med.